ggevay/malom/Readme.txt

 ultra-strong solution.

 MalomAPI (VB.Net): Produces a dll that you can use to access the databases from an other program.
-See the Readme.txt in the MalomAPI directory for more details.
+See the other Readme.txt in the MalomAPI directory for more details.

 2. common.h